|Alma Mater:||St. Cloud State|

 Brenny and Dahlheimer were each named to the 2009 ESPN the Magazine Academic All-District Women’s Track and Field/Cross Country team.

-Nine track and field student-athletes were named to 2009 Great West Conference Winter/Spring All-Academic team, the most of any Sioux team, and two more earned 2008 Fall Academic All-Great West Conference accolades.
+Nine track and field student-athletes were named to 2009 Great West Conference Winter/Spring All-Academic team, the most of any UND team, and two more earned 2008 Fall Academic All-Great West Conference accolades.

-In the 28 years Clay has been at UND, he has established a program that is respected for its success at both the conference national levels.
+During his time at the helm during UND’s Division II era, Clay established a program that is respected for its success at both the conference national levels.
 Among his coaching honors:

 In May 2008, Clay coached Heidi Evans to a national title in the 1,500-meter run at the Division II national championships.
 With the title, Evans became the second individual women’s track & field national champion in UND school history and the first Fighting Sioux women’s outdoor champion.
 The only other UND women’s track national individual title came in 1994, when former UND runner Marie Crep won an NCAA national title in the 800-meter run in the NCAA Division II Indoor Championships.